Green Team

 Tree Canopy Committee

-The Tree Canopy Committee has 4 members from the neighborhood: Ben Rockey-Harris, Barbara Klieforth, Bill Kopecky and Denise Hamler.
-These volunteers bring a wealth of knowledge to help preserve our tree canopy.
+Community volunteers bring a wealth of knowledge to help preserve our tree canopy.
 We are blessed with many healthy mature trees and newly planted trees along our streets and in our yards.
-The Tree Canopy Inventory will assist the town in protecting and replanting trees suffering from disease, weather damage and invasive vines.
+The Tree Canopy Inventory is assisting us in protecting and replanting trees suffering from disease, weather damage and invasive vines.

 The results show we have a healthy and diverse array of trees, so as you walk our streets notice all the beautiful variety of maples, oaks, myrtles, cherries and plums.